 - Scrutineering of Roll (sections 81 and 83 LEA and Clause 55 LER).
 This involves comparing the rolls used at the election or poll upon which there is recorded the fact that an elector has voted.
 The objective is to establish any dual voting which is disallowed - Preliminary and Official Counts (section 84 LEA, and Clauses 59, 60 and 62 LER).
 The preliminary count involves the first count of votes immediately following close of voting.
 The outcome is the preliminary result announced on polling day.
 The official count follows the preliminary count and includes any remaining special votes.
-It can commence on polling day and due to special voting issues is usually completed on the Monday or Tuesday following polling day Note: With electronic processing, the count processes - Note: With electronic processing, the count processes are computerised tasks undertaken once required reconciliations have been completed.
-Both counts (preliminary and official) are likely to take several minutes to complete - Recount (section 91 LEA).
+It can commence on polling day and is usually completed on the Monday or Tuesday following polling day

+Note: With electronic processing, the count processes are computerised tasks undertaken once required reconciliations have been completed.
+Both counts (preliminary and official) are likely to take several minutes to complete

+Recount (section 91 LEA).
 A recount takes place on the order of a district court judge following an application from a candidate.
 When required, it involves a recount of the relevant voting documents.